MateenAminian/Chat-Simulator/README.md

-# Chat Simulator
+# StreamChatter

 A powerful video processing application that generates context-aware, Twitch-style chat overlays for your videos.
-Using local LLMs (Ollama) for chat generation and advanced video processing techniques, Chat Simulator creates engaging, realistic chat interactions that match your video content.
+Using local LLMs (Ollama) for chat generation and advanced video processing techniques, StreamChatter creates engaging, realistic chat interactions that match your video content.

 ## 🌟 Features